Cube Escape: Development

+A remake of an earlier game, Samsara Room, was released in 2020.
+While the initial version was not explicitly created as part of the Rusty Lake series, the remake included changes to include it.
 As of 2025 there are currently 19 published games in the Rusty Lake shared universe, 11 of which are Cube Escape games.
 In 2025 a short film, The Intern, was released to coincide with the 2025 release of The Mr. Rabbit Magic Show.
-A 20th entry in the Rusty Lake series, Servant of the Lake, is in development and has a projected release date of 2026.
+A 20th entry in the game universe, as well as 4th official game of the Rusty Lake series, Servant of the Lake, was released on August 13, 2026.

 Premise

 Games in the Cube Escape series examines the mysteries of Rusty Lake, the life and family history of Laura Vanderboom, and their impact on one another.
-As players explore the games they learn of the existence of anthropomorphic beings and corrupted souls, as well as various types of cubes, each of which serves a different purpose.
-These themes and elements are further explored in the overall Rusty Lake universe.
+As players explore the games they learn of the existence of anthropomorphic godlike beings and corrupted souls, as well as various types of memory cubes, each of which serves a different purpose.
 Entries in the series follow multiple protagonists; Laura serves as the protagonist for the first two entries while subsequent entries follow Vincent Van Gogh, her parrot Harvey, Detective Dale Vandermeer, and the anthropomorphic Mr. Crow.

+Rusty Lake series tells about the earlier events before Cube Escape, explaining the identity of Laura and deepening the understanding of the events and the magical mechanisms behind the series.
+Rusty Lake: Roots and its prequel Servant of the Lake are focused on the story of the Vanderboom family and its ancestor Mr. Crow; Paradise and Hotel are focused on the neighbouring family of Eilander, as well as the identity of Mr. Owl - one of its members.
+Most games of the series involve supernatural events such as reincarnation and collection of memory cubes, bearing some similarities with religious motifs of Buddhism and Christianity.

 Gameplay

-Cube Escapes gameplay involves the player navigating cubical rooms using point-and-click controls and collecting items and clues to help them escape.
+All games of the Rusty Lake and Cube Escape series revolve around solving point and click puzzles, navigating different 2D environments with different interior and collecting and storing certain items in the inventory slots to use them later.
+Sometimes games might include dialogues and cutscenes, as well as secret endings beside the main ones.